 The CRM Code says firms should make a decision as to whether or not to reimburse a customer without undue delay.
-There are, however, some circumstances where I need to consider whether a reimbursement decision under the provisions of the CRM Code can be stayed.
+There are however some circumstances where I need to consider whether a reimbursement decision under the provisions of the CRM Code can be stayed.
 If the case is subject to investigation by a statutory body and the outcome might reasonably inform the firm's decision, the CRM Code allows a firm, at R3(1)(c), to wait for the outcome of that investigation before making a reimbursement decision.
+By asking for the case to be 'placed on hold', I take that Santander considers that R3(1)(c) applies in this case.